The preclinical years of medical school are important for students considering a career in Pathology.

-With so many highly qualified applicants to choose among, pathology residency programs also look for involvement in extracurricular activities, community service, and research.
-According to the 2016 NRMP Program Director Survey:
+Pathology residency programs value involvement in extracurricular activities, community service, leadership, and research.
+According to the 2018 NRMP Program Director Survey: